19 Most Famous Caravaggio Paintings in 2024

 What is considered Caravaggio's best painting?

 It's hard to determine what Caravaggio’s best painting is, as so much of art is based on subjective preferences.
 But it is true to say that without Caravaggio paintings, Baroque art would not be possible.
-Without Caravaggio, the most famous Dutch Golden Age painters like Rembrandt and Vermeer would not have been able to create their masterpieces, along with other famous artists like Diego Velázquez and Peter Paul Rubens.
+Without Caravaggio, the most famous Dutch Golden Age painters like Rembrandt paintings and Vermeer paintings would not have been able to create their masterpieces, along with other famous artists like Diego Velázquez and Peter Paul Rubens.
 Essentially, a list of some the most expensive paintings ever sold would look a lot different.

 Some of Caravaggio’s most famous works include "Judith Beheading Holofernes", "Young Sick Bacchus", and "Calling of St. Matthew", all of which we will discuss here.